 A large barrier to the prevention of hazing is both the failure to report hazing activities and the lack of knowledge of how to report hazing.
 Do not assume that others will report matters.
 Kenyon College encourages anyone affiliated with the College to report possible acts of hazing through the Report of Concern.
 The Report of Concern form can be found on the Office of Student Engagement website and will be submitted for further investigation.
 In order to respond appropriately and seek additional information when necessary, the form is not anonymous.
-However, the identity of the individual(s) submitting the Report of Concern will be protected.
-All reports will be investigated promptly.
+However, the identity of the individual(s

-P. Honesty
+P. HONESTY

 The quality of College life depends largely upon the personal integrity of students.

 Dishonesty in any form is an extremely serious offense that may result in suspension or dismissal from the College.
 Instances of dishonesty include, but are not limited to, presenting, using and/or possessing a falsified ID or another's College issued ID as one's own; misrepresentation; furnishing false information; and falsification or forgery of documents.
 Questions of academic honesty are addressed by procedures established by the faculty (refer to the Kenyon College Catalog).